 - move closer, but not too close to the kids, or their kids and some of our friends.

-- be living with the children in their house as a caregiver/receiver
+- be living with the children in their house as they or we become caregiver or receiver

 - find ourselves in elder care or nursing facility/hospice eventually.

 A guidebook called Retrofitting Suburbia: Urban Design Solutions for Redesigning Suburbs documents those who have taken this approach. (see: Ted Talk by Ellen).
-It observes how redevelopment plans in low-density areas have diagnosed the failure many developments.
-These are grey-field office parks, dead or dying malls and housing subdivisions altered by illegal or loop-hole conversions.
+It observes how redevelopment plans in low-density areas can be diagnosed.
+The failure of many developments must be understood.
+These include grey-field office parks, dead or dying malls, and housing subdivisions altered by illegal or loop-hole conversions.
 Suburban communities are feverishly working to stabilize or lower personal and property taxes by urgently digging for new options in more haphazard manners than ever before.
+There is no reason to believe the economic and socia forces that accelerated central city decay is not at work with similar consequences in the spread city.

-Face it, successfully injecting an urban design agenda into these communities will require a much sharper, top down “Brookings, APA, AIA, Lincoln, ULI” and so on public focus on how impossible it is for government agencies to direct development in a free market economy.
+Face it, successfully injecting an urban design agenda into these communities will require a much sharper, top-down “Brookings, APA, AIA, Lincoln, ULI” coalition, and a public focus on how impossible it is for local government agencies to direct development in a free market economy.
 It comes done to one question.
-Why was Bruce Katz and his team all alone on this make or break analysis?
-Where is the public capacity to ban all shovels until all projects proposed comply with a new set of rules?
+Why are people such as Bruce Katz and his team all alone on the significance of this make or break analysis?
+Where is the public capacity to ban all shovels until all projects proposed comply with regional rules that clearly recognize the age cohort and highly disruptive displacement events?

-Mandatory set rules in the following order of priority are available.
-The guidebooks and manuals for a more successful urban world are written.
-The missing element is a level of land use enforcement that would help assure urban design will accomplish the following:
+Mandatory rules in the following order of priority are available.
+The guidebooks and manuals for a more successful urban world are well written.
+The missing element is a coalition level of political enforcement that would help assure community planning, urban design and architecture will accomplish the following:

-- residential environment that is safe and walkable to meet convenience needs
+- a residential environment that is safe and walkable to meet convenience needs

 - provision of mass transit access serving all comparison needs, interests or desires